Selkirk Rex vs Scottish Fold: Complete Comparison (2026)

 Temperament and Personality Differences

 Understanding how Selkirk Rex and Scottish Fold differ in temperament is essential for making the right choice.
 Selkirk Rex's patient, loving, playful character creates a fundamentally different ownership experience than Scottish Fold's sweet, calm, adaptable nature.
 In daily life, this means Selkirk Rex owners typically experience a cat that leans toward patient behavior, while Scottish Fold owners find their cat more inclined toward sweet tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+The "correct" temperament is the one that fits your life, not one that is objectively superior.

 Best for Families with Children